Best Places to Buy Property in Kenya as a Foreigner in 2026

 4. Do an official title search: confirm ownership and encumbrances through government records (use Ardhisasa/eCitizen or your lawyer).

-5. Avoid agricultural land unless you understand LCB rules: LCB consent is required and often refused for non-citizens.
+5. Avoid agricultural land unless you understand the LCB rules: LCB consent is required and is often denied to non-citizens.

 How to choose among the best places to buy property in Kenya as a foreigner